X-czh/os-readings/README.md

 # Readings in Operating Systems

-theA list of papers essential to computer software system design with my notes.
+A list of papers essential to computer software system design with my notes.
 The list is from the [reading list](https://cs523-uiuc.github.io/fall20/readings.html) of UIUC CS 523 Advanced Operating Systems, Fall 2020.

 ## Historical Perspectives